-In this section we consider elements of H a finitely generated, starfree subgroup of $A(\Gamma)$; such subgroups include but are more general than purely loxodromic subgroups.
+From here on, we assume that Γ is a connected and anti-connected simplicial graph.
+In this section we consider elements of H a finitely generated, star-free subgroup of $A(\Gamma)$; such subgroups include but are more general than purely loxodromic subgroups.
 In Section 8 we include a short proof that star-free subgroups are necessarily free, but we do not require that knowledge here.
 We do note that, by finite generation, the inclusion of H into $A(\Gamma)$ is proper with respect to any word metric on both groups.

 Here we employ disk diagrams, described in Section 3, to derive several useful lemmas about finitely generated, star-free subgroups.
-Fix a finite generating set S for H and a reduced word representative for each generator in S. An element $h \in H$ can be expressed as a geodesic word in H, that is, $h = h_1 \cdots h_n$ such that $h_i \in S$ and n is minimal.
+Fix a finite generating set Sfor H and a reduced word representative for each generator in S. An element $h \in H$ can be expressed as a geodesic word in H, that is, $h = h_1 \cdots h_n$ such that $h_i \in S$ and n is minimal.
 We use a disk diagram with boundary word $(h_1 \cdots h_n)h^{-1}$, where hand each h_i are written as reduced words in $A(\Gamma)$.
-In other words, we concatenate the reduced word representatives for the h_i to obtain a word representing $h = h_1 \cdots h_n$ and consider a reducing diagram for this word.
+In other words, we concatenate the reduced word representatives for the h_i to obtain a word representing h = $h_1 \cdots h_n$ and consider a reducing diagram for this word.
 With our choices fixed, we call such a reducing diagram for h simply a disk diagram for $h \in H$.
-Recall that every letter in the disk diagram, and if arcs intersect, the corresponding generators commute.
+Recall that every letter in the disk diagram is connected by an arc to its inverse somewhere else in the disk diagram, and if arcs intersect, the corresponding generators commute.